Ahmed-Alaa-2001/Landing-page-Project/README.md

 ## Requirements

-*Start by linking your app.js
+*Start by linking my app.js

-*Build out your HTML and at least 3 content sections ( provided in the starter code) [+ added one more section] *Build the navigation menu
+*Build out your HTML and at least 3 content sections ( provided in the starter code) [+ added one more section]

+*Build the navigation menu

-*Add functionality to distinguish the section in view *Add the functionality to scroll to sections
+*Add functionality to distinguish the section in view

+*Add the functionality to scroll to sections